 She said yes!
-Buying the right ring and picking the perfect spot to get down on one knee was where your responsibility stopped, surely?
+Buying ring and getting down on one knee was where your responsibility stopped, surely?
 Now it’s time to relax until the big day, right?
 Wrong.
 Unless you really want to spend the months before your wedding firmly in the doghouse.

-I’ve photographed hundreds of weddings across Manchester, the North West and the UK (as well as a few abroad) and know how stressful it can be for couples.
-I have picked up a few hints and tips along the way, though, which will help you survive wedding planning!
+We have photographed hundreds of weddings across Manchester, the North West and the UK (as well as a few abroad) and know how stressful it can be for couples.
+We have picked up a few hints and tips along the way which will help you survive wedding planning!

-I’ve put together ten key pieces of advice for grooms on their wedding day.
+Here are our top 11 pieces of advice for grooms on their wedding day!